-The Triumph Motor Company had its origins in 1885 when Siegfried Bettmann of Nuremberg formed S. Bettmann & Co Import Export Agency in London and started importing bicycles and selling them under his own name.
+The Triumph Motor Company had its origins in 1885 when Siegfried Bettmann of Nürnberg formed the S. Bettmann & Co Import Export Agency in London and started importing bicycles and selling them under his own name.
 Bettmann also sold sewing machines imported from Germany.
 The trade name became “New Triumph Co.
-Ltd.” the following year and in 1889 production of the company’s own bicycles started in Coventry, England with funding from the Dunlop Pneumatic Tyre Company.
+Ltd.” the following year and in 1889 production of the company’s own bicycles started in Coventry, England with the help of funding from the Dunlop Pneumatic Tyre Company.

 In 1897 the company was renamed The Triumph Cycle Co.
 Ltd. and in 1902 began producing Triumph motorcycles at their works in Coventry.
 At first, these machines used engines from other manufacturers (the first machine was a bicycle fitted with a Belgian Minerva engine) but the business prospered and in 1905 the company started making their own 3hp engines.

-In 1903, after selling more than 500 motorcycles, Triumph also began motorcycle production at factory in Nuremberg, Germany.
-Confusion between motorcycles produced by the Coventry and Nuremberg Triumph companies later resulted in the latter’s products being renamed ‘Orial’ for certain export markets.
-However, a company named Orial already existed in France, so the Nuremberg motorcycles were renamed again as “TWN” standing for Triumph Werke Nurnberg.
+In 1903, after selling more than 500 motorcycles, Triumph also began motorcycle production at factory in Nürnberg in Bavaria, Germany.
+Confusion between motorcycles produced by the British and German Triumph companies later resulted in the latter’s products being renamed ‘Orial’ for certain export markets.
+However, a company named Orial already existed in France, so the Nürnberg motorcycles were renamed once again as “TWN” standing for Triumph Werke Nürnberg.
 The British and German factories separated in 1913, however the German factory continued to make motorcycles under the Triumph and TWN brands until the mid 1950s.

 In 1907 Triumph purchased the premises of a spinning mill on Priory Street in Coventry to develop a new factory.
 Large orders for the 550 cc Model H were placed by the British Army during the First World War and by 1918 Triumph had become Britain’s largest manufacturer of motorcycles.

 In 1930 the company’s name was changed again, this time to The Triumph Motor Company.
-Managers realised they could not compete with the larger manufacturers for the mass market, so decided to produce expensive cars and introduced the Southern Cross and Gloria models.
-At first these used engines designed by Coventry Climax, but in 1937 Triumph started to produce engines to the designs of Donald Healey, who had become the company’s Experimental Manager in 1934.
+Managers realised they could not compete with the larger manufacturers for the mass market, so decided to focus on the production of more expensive cars and introduced the Southern Cross and Gloria models.
+At first these used engines designed by Coventry Climax but in 1937 Triumph started to produce engines to the designs of Donald Healey, who had become the company’s Experimental Manager in 1934.

-The bicycle arm of the company was sold to Raleigh in 1932 but in the second half of the decade the company started to encounter financial problems and in 1936 the Triumph motorcycle business was sold to Jack Sangster of Ariel to become The Triumph Engineering Co Ltd. Around the same time Healey developed a new car, powered by an Alfa inspired straight-8 engine, named the Triumph Dolomite.
+The bicycle arm of the company was sold to Raleigh in 1932 but in the second half of the decade the company started to encounter financial problems and in 1936 the Triumph motorcycle business was sold to Jack Sangster of Ariel to become The Triumph Engineering Co Ltd. Arial became part of BSA in 1951.
+In the early Thirties Healey developed a new car, powered by an Alfa-inspired straight-8 engine, named the Triumph Dolomite.
 Three of these cars were made in 1934, one of which was used in competition and unfortunately destroyed in an accident.
 The later Dolomites manufactured from 1937 to 1940 were unrelated to these prototypes.

-In July 1939, brought down by the escalating costs of producing increasingly costly cars that failed to sell well, the Triumph Motor Company went into receivership and the factory, equipment and goodwill were purchased by Thomas W. Ward Ltd., a Sheffield based engineering firm, who placed Healey in charge as General Manager; but the effects of the Second World War stopped the production of cars and the Holbrook Lane works were completely destroyed by bombing in 1940.
+In July 1939, brought down by the escalating costs of producing increasingly costly cars that failed to sell well and economic uncertainty in the lead-up to the Second World War, the Triumph Motor Company went into receivership and the factory, equipment and goodwill were purchased by Thomas W. Ward Ltd., a Sheffield based engineering firm, who placed Healey in charge as General Manager; but the effects of the war stopped the production of cars and the Holbrook Lane works were completely destroyed by bombing in 1940.

 In November 1944 what was left of the Triumph Motor Company and the Triumph trade name were bought by the Standard Motor Company; a subsidiary “Triumph Motor Company (1945) Limited” was formed and production transferred to Standard’s factory at Canley on the outskirts of Coventry.